ctrlaltf2/groceries/README.md

-# Aldi Price Scraper
+# Grocery Price Scrapers
-Simple Aldi price scraper to allow for open and democratic analysis of everyday grocery price trends over time.
+Simple grocery price scraper to allow for open and democratic analysis of everyday grocery price trends over time.

 # Usage
-This is a self-contained [uv](https://github.com/astral-sh/uv) script, so have uv installed then simply run the script from the shell.
+ - Install deps: `uv pip install -r requirements.txt`
+ - Run the thing: `uv run scrape.py -r $REGION -s $STORE -o /tmp/aldi-test -H $HOSTNAME -R $SEARCH_API`
+     - Your `$HOSTNAME` and `$SEARCH_API` can be easily found on the product pickup page.
+     - `$REGION` is probably not actually a region, but it is a value locally relevant to your nearby stores.
+Find your store on the pickup website, or one near it, and set it to the store you're shopping.
+Check your cookies or localstorage and you should see an ID somewhere like 499-030.
+499 would be the region.
+     - `$STORE` is easier, either use above or check your receipt for the store #.

 # Roadmap
+ - [x] initial implementation
+ - [x] mass rewrite to store raw responses to handle schema changes and more (medallion architecture)
+ - [ ] load scraped data json.zst and validate their data models
+ - [ ] design a usable type 2 SCD schema for storing everything
+ - [ ] write script to load raw validated data into db, handling arbitrarily new data points beung added even out of order
+ - [ ] attempt to migrate old schema over
  - [ ] Automated publishing of historical data for a store representative of median US COL
  - [ ] Price diffs
  - [ ] Unit prices (requires mini parser)